The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 The Mandalorian season 2 trailer

-There is indeed!
-Teasing a hunt for Jedi across the stars the new footage shows us Mando and The Child taking on new challenges, fighting their way through the worst scum and villainy the galaxy has to offer and enjoying a lot of scenic spaceship rides.
+Teasing a hunt for Jedi across the stars the new footage showed us Mando and The Child taking on new challenges, fighting their way through the worst scum and villainy the galaxy has to offer and enjoying a lot of scenic spaceship rides.

 Plus, Baby Yoda knows how to use buttons now!
 They grow up so fast.